Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Experimental procedures and methods

 \section{Experimental procedures and methods}

-At room temperature, a petri dish (STEENA, China) of diameter \SI{3.5}{cm} and depth \SI{10}{mm} were filled with liquids of different dissolved gas concentration.
+At room temperature, a petri dish (STEENA, China) of diameter \SI{3.5}{cm} and depth \SI{10}{mm} was filled with liquids of different dissolved gas concentrations.
 Isopropanol (Mreda,purity \SI{99.5}{\%}) was used as the liquid.
-The petri dish was rinsed with ethanol and deionized water (Hhitech, Master Touch-RUV, China) then dried with compressed air beforehand.
-As depicted in Fig. \ref{fig:setup},a needle of inner diamter $\SI{0.51}{mm}$ was immersed in the liquid, which was connected to a syringe mounted on a syringe pump (Leadfluid, TFD02, China).
+The petri dish was rinsed with ethanol and deionized water (Hhitech, Master Touch-RUV, China) then dried with compressed air before use.
+As shown in Fig. \ref{fig:setup}, a needle of inner diameter $\SI{0.51}{mm}$ was immersed in the liquid, which was connected to a syringe mounted on a syringe pump (Leadfluid, TFD02, China).
 An air bubble of volume \SI{90}{\micro\litre} was injected at a flow rate \SI{42.75}{mL/min} so as to form a hemispherical bubble at the surface.
-A short plastic tube shorter than the liquid depth was placed at the center of the petri dish to prevent the surface bubble from moving around.
+A plastic tube shorter than the liquid depth was vertically placed at the center of the petri dish to prevent the surface bubble from moving around.Both the petri dish and the plastic tube are made of polyethylene (PE).
 A collimated LED (Thorlabs, LEDD1B, USA) and a camera (Nikon D850, at \SI{60}{fps} and $1920\times 1080$ resolution) connected with a long working distance zoom lens system (Thorlabs, MVL12X12Z plus 2X lens attachment, USA) were used to record the life time $t_l$ of the bubble.
+To find out the influence of container type, pool depth and bubble size on bubble lifetime, the experiments were repeated by changing the container to cubic glass containers made of quartz, increasing the pool depth to \SI{20}{mm} and \SI{40}{mm}, and changing the bubble volume from \SI{90}{\micro\liter} to \SI{25}{\micro\liter} and \SI{55}{\micro\liter}, see Table \ref{tab:parameters} for the detailed parameters of each experimental condition.